inesPuga/inesPuga/README.md

 <h1>Hello, I'm Inês Puga Alves !</h1>

-I'm a Junior Software Engineer and I'm working as a full stack developer.
+I'm a software developer passionate about solving problems and learning new technologies.

 <hr>